bsurc/docs/docs/Cluster Guides/Using_Software_on_the_Clusters.md

 ## Singularity
 ### Singularity
-Software is sometimes containerized for ease of ease of installation and use on the clusters, typically when there are numerous dependencies needed for the software.
+Software is sometimes containerized for ease of installation and use on the clusters, typically when there are numerous dependencies needed for the software.
 A container is a self-sufficient package containing an entire Linux operating system with the required software and dependencies installed inside of it.
 On the campus clusters, the software used to make these containers is called Singularity.
 If a singularity container is being built for your workflow, instructions on its use will be provided.

 ## MOOSE
 ### MOOSE